bernhard-da/sdcHierarchies/README.md

 R-Package to (interactively) generate or modify (nested) hierarchies that are required as input for packages such as [**sdcTable**](https://CRAN.R-project.org/package=sdcTable) or [**cellKey**](https://github.com/sdcTools/cellKey).

-The package is in its early stages and will likely change a lot in future versions.
+The package is in its early stages and may change in future versions.
 Still, any feedback/pull requests are very much welcome!

 ### Installation